Inter Parfums, Inc. (NASDAQ:IPAR) Shares Sold by The Manufacturers Life Insurance Company

-The Manufacturers Life Insurance Company lowered its position in Inter Parfums, Inc. (NASDAQ:IPAR – Get Rating) by 1.7% during the third quarter, according to its most recent disclosure with the Securities and Exchange Commission.
-The fund owned 7,429 shares of the company’s stock after selling 130 shares during the quarter.
-The Manufacturers Life Insurance Company’s holdings in Inter Parfums were worth $561,000 as of its most recent filing with the Securities and Exchange Commission.
+The Manufacturers Life Insurance Company lessened its stake in shares of Inter Parfums, Inc. (NASDAQ:IPAR – Get Rating) by 1.7% during the third quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
+The institutional investor owned 7,429 shares of the company’s stock after selling 130 shares during the quarter.
+The Manufacturers Life Insurance Company’s holdings in Inter Parfums were worth $561,000 at the end of the most recent quarter.

-A number of other hedge funds and other institutional investors have also recently added to or reduced their stakes in IPAR.
-JPMorgan Chase & Co. boosted its holdings in Inter Parfums by 17.1% in the first quarter.
-JPMorgan Chase & Co. now owns 114,363 shares of the company’s stock valued at $10,069,000 after acquiring an additional 16,670 shares during the last quarter.
-American Century Companies Inc. boosted its holdings in Inter Parfums by 21.1% in the first quarter.
-American Century Companies Inc. now owns 16,915 shares of the company’s stock valued at $1,489,000 after acquiring an additional 2,949 shares during the last quarter.
-Citigroup Inc. boosted its holdings in Inter Parfums by 10.0% in the first quarter.
-Citigroup Inc. now owns 15,487 shares of the company’s stock valued at $1,364,000 after acquiring an additional 1,412 shares during the last quarter.
-MetLife Investment Management LLC boosted its holdings in Inter Parfums by 51.4% in the first quarter.
-MetLife Investment Management LLC now owns 9,932 shares of the company’s stock valued at $875,000 after acquiring an additional 3,372 shares during the last quarter.
-Finally, Rhumbline Advisers boosted its holdings in Inter Parfums by 5.0% in the first quarter.
-Rhumbline Advisers now owns 55,065 shares of the company’s stock valued at $4,848,000 after acquiring an additional 2,604 shares during the last quarter.
-Institutional investors and hedge funds own 55.41% of the company’s stock.
+Other institutional investors and hedge funds also recently modified their holdings of the company.
+Federated Hermes Inc. lifted its position in Inter Parfums by 131.6% during the 2nd quarter.
+Federated Hermes Inc. now owns 528 shares of the company’s stock worth $39,000 after acquiring an additional 300 shares in the last quarter.
+First Horizon Advisors Inc. grew its position in Inter Parfums by 1,872.6% in the second quarter.
+First Horizon Advisors Inc. now owns 1,440 shares of the company’s stock valued at $105,000 after acquiring an additional 1,367 shares in the last quarter.
+US Bancorp DE grew its position in Inter Parfums by 75.2% in the second quarter.
+US Bancorp DE now owns 2,456 shares of the company’s stock valued at $179,000 after acquiring an additional 1,054 shares in the last quarter.
+Walleye Capital LLC acquired a new stake in Inter Parfums in the second quarter valued at approximately $205,000.
+Finally, Mutual of America Capital Management LLC grew its position in Inter Parfums by 16.9% in the second quarter.
+Mutual of America Capital Management LLC now owns 2,995 shares of the company’s stock valued at $219,000 after acquiring an additional 434 shares in the last quarter.
+Hedge funds and other institutional investors own 55.41% of the company’s stock.

 Inter Parfums Stock Down 3.2 %